erikrose/parsimonious/README.rst

   in the future, so you can write grammars without fear.
 * It may be slow and use a lot of RAM; I haven't measured either yet.
 However, I have yet to begin optimizing in earnest.
-* Error reporting is fairly uninformative, and debugging is nonexistent.
-  However, ``repr`` methods of expressions, grammars, and nodes are very clear and helpful.
+* Error reporting is now in place. ``repr`` methods of expressions, grammars, and nodes are clear and helpful and well.
 Ones of ``Grammar`` objects are even round-trippable!
-Huge things are planned for grammar debugging in the future.
 * The grammar extensibility story is underdeveloped at the moment.
 You should be able to extend a grammar by simply concatening more rules onto the existing ones; later rules of the same name should override previous ones.